chpc-tech-eval/chpc25-scc-nationals/DFTBplus/README.md

    ```

    Typically this will install the binaries to `~/opt/dftb+`.
-1. Verify that your has been successfully built:
+1. Verify that your application binary has been successfully built:
    ```
    ls ~/opt/dftb+/bin
    ```